hmemcpy/hmemcpy.com/source/_posts/2014-04-26-how-to-enable-login-verifications-on-twitter-from-unsupported-countries.md

 title: 'How to enable login verifications on Twitter from "unsuppored" countries'
 date: 2014-04-26T17:35:45+00:00
 ---
 It's funny how a random twitter rant can yield valid solutions.
-One such rant between [@omervk](https://twitter.com/omervk) (who co-runs [plaintextoffenders.com](http://plaintextoffenders.com)) and myself regarding enabling Two Factor Authentication (2FA, or *login verification*) on twitter being unavailable for people in Israel, caught the attention of [Per Thorsheim](https://twitter.com/thorsheim), an independent security consultant and founder of the [Passwords conference](http://passwordscon.org/).
+One such rant between [@omervk](https://twitter.com/omervk) (who co-runs [plaintextoffenders.com](http://plaintextoffenders.com)) and myself regarding enabling Two Factor Authentication (2FA, or *login verification*) on twitter being unavailable for people in Israel, caught the attention of [Per Thorsheim](https://twitter.com/thorsheim), an independent security consultant and founder of the [Passwords conference](http://passwordscon.org/).
 Per, turns out, was interested in this problem because of another matter, that Twitter seemingly _turned off_ login verification for people who do not have their phone numbers associated with Twitter!
 Per wrote about his own experiences trying to enable 2FA on twitter [here](http://securitynirvana.blogspot.no/2014/04/did-twitter-silently-remove-login.html).

 <!-- more -->